 Each type of calcification has its own characteristics, management, and treatment, depending on where in the body it occurs and what the cause is.

-The sections below will discuss these types in more detail.
+The sections below describe the types in more detail.

-Artery calcification can start at a young age, but a doctor may only notice it once the deposit is large enough to appear in an imaging scan.
-Artery calcification at a detectable level typically occurs in adults
+Artery calcification can start at a young age, but a doctor may only notice it once the deposit is large enough to appear on imaging scans.
+Detectable artery calcification typically occurs in adults

 The following factors may increase a person’s risk of developing coronary artery calcification: